Sentry Fire Safety Group named as one of the UK’s fastest growing businesses Read more…

-The testing method for fire doorsets is defined in BS 476 Part 22: methods for determination of the fire resistance of non-loading bearing elements of construction (BS EN 1634-1).
+The fire door testing method for fire doorsets is defined in BS 476 Part 22: methods for determination of the fire resistance of non-loading bearing elements of construction (BS EN 1634-1).

-Our doorsets have passed rigorous fire and PAS 24 security testing, ensuring compliance to the latest test centre and Ministry of Housing, Communities and Local Government guidelines.
+Our doorsets have passed rigorous fire and PAS 24 security testing, ensuring compliance with the latest test centre and Ministry of Housing, Communities and Local Government guidelines.

 In December 2018, our doorsets were tested from both sides in a full-scale primary FIRE test at a UKAS accredited test house for 30 minutes.
 Recent Government testing of 25 timber fire doors has resulted in all products meeting or exceeding standards.